nitin42/Animated-Timeline/docs/Timeline.md

 **`onfinish`**

-`onfinish` is resolved after the animation is finished.
+`onfinish` is resolved when the animation is finished.

 ```js
 const t = createTimeline({ ...props })